If you want to make life easier for yourself then you might consider looking at preformed ponds to get your pond up and running in no time.

 To put it simply, these are pond liners that are already cut to size and shaped for use as a pond and may include steps doe plants and to act as animal escape routes.
-They are typically made of highly durable material and will come with a long guarantee on them.
+They are typically made of a highly durable material such as fibreglass and will come with a long guarantee on them.

 This is an alternative to buying a flexible pond liner and cutting it to shape before fitting it.
 So, which approach would suit you best?